tristanHessell/mess-around/README.md

 Add pact/some sort of contact testing

 Add ability to light/dark theme page

+Research naming standard for components (including styled components)

+- Not super happy with what I've chosen so far

 Connect to spotify (store credentials in front end only)